Living on the Western Slope of Colorado, I’ve learned to mark the passage of time by what produce is available when.

 Which is pretty fucking ironic considering I am the FOUNDER of the Church of Personal RESPONSIBILITY!

 We’re excited to announce a special performance of our show at Colorado Mesa University!
 Come out to laugh and show your support for secular students in Grand Junction.
-“We’ve been looking for unique events to bring to campus in order to bring awareness to our organization,” said Ashlee Bingham, CMU student and member of the … Read More
+“We’ve been looking for unique events to bring to campus in order … Read More